embroider-build/ember-auto-import/README.md

 - `alias`: _object_, Map from imported names to substitute names that will be imported instead.
 This is a prefix match by default.
 To opt out of prefix-matching and only match exactly, add a `$` suffix to the pattern.
 - `exclude`: _list of strings, defaults to []_.
 Packages in this list will be ignored by ember-auto-import.
 Can be helpful if the package is already included another way (like a shim from some other Ember addon).
 - `forbidEval`: _boolean_, defaults to false.
 We use `eval` in development by default (because that is the fastest way to provide sourcemaps).
 If you need to comply with a strict Content Security Policy (CSP), you can set `forbidEval: true`.
 You will still get sourcemaps, they will just use a slower implementation.
+- `insertScriptsAt`: _string_, defaults to undefined.
+Optionally allows you to take manual control over where ember-auto-import's generated `<script>` tags will be inserted into your HTML and what attributes they will have.
+See "Customizing HTML Insertion" below.
+- `insertStylesAt`: _string_, defaults to undefined.
+Optionally allows you to take manual control over where ember-auto-import's generated `<link rel="stylesheet">` tags (if any) will be inserted into your HTML and what attributes they will have.
+See "Customizing HTML Insertion" below.
 - `publicAssetURL`: the public URL to your `/assets` directory on the web.
 Many apps won't need to set this because we try to detect it automatically, but you will need to set this explicitly if you're deploying your assets to a different origin than your app (for example, on a CDN) or if you are using `<script defer>` (which causes scripts to be unable to guess what origin they loaded from).
 - `skipBabel`: _list of objects, defaults to []_.
 The specified packages will be skipped from babel transpilation.
 - `watchDependencies`: _list of strings or string arrays, defaults to []_.
 Tells ember-auto-import that you'd like to trigger a rebuild if one of these auto-imported dependencies changes.
 Pass a package name that refers to one of your own dependencies, or pass an array of package names to address a deeper dependency.